 * Oranges, cilantro, and butter lettuce

 * Berries, raw honey, and cucumber

 * Apple, dates, and collard greens

 * Banana, grape, and red leaf lettuce

 * Watermelon with lime juice, and celery juice

-Recipe for Golden Milk, best consumed before bed to promote restful sleep
+Ayurvedic recipe for Golden “Milk”, best consumed before bed to promote restful sleep

-- 2 cups of milk of choice (almond, pecan, coconut all work in this recipe)
+- 2 cups of milk of choice (preferably plant-based – almond, pecan, coconut all work in this recipe)

 - 1 teaspoon Turmeric